runalsh/observability-stack/README.md

     Tetragon (ebpf)
     Open tracing
     Jaeger
-    Try to make apps on py and go with tracing
+    Try to make apps on py and go with tracing or add auto-tracing tool